gisma/uavRmp/vignettes/uavRmp_2.md

 3. adapt the number of waypoints to your needs e.g..: `altFilter = 5.0`
 1. increase the argument buf_mult to e.g.: ` buf_mult = 3`

-So adding a extended turning point tolerance (`mult-buf`) the results looks like below:
+So adding a extended turning point tolerance (`buf_mult`) the results looks like below:

 ``` r